Posted on

 Timing and personalization considerations

 Timing is everything in marketing, and a drip campaign allows you to send emails at strategic intervals.
-By leveraging automation, you can set up triggers based on user behavior or predefined time intervals.
+By leveraging email marketing automation tools, you can set up triggers based on user behavior or predefined time intervals.

 This ensures that your messages are delivered when recipients are most likely to engage.
 Additionally, personalization plays a vital role in drip campaign success.
 The average open rate of personalized email messages is 18.8% versus 13.1% for non-personalized emails, according to a study.